Income Tax Act 2007

 FB 2: Personal property, or

-"Selling personal property in a relationship settlement"
+"Tax rules for personal property in relationship settlements"

 Part FRecharacterisation of certain transactions